-I hope you enjoy this easy drink recipe: Turmeric Pineapple Carrot Smoothies!
+I hope you enjoy this easy drink recipe: Turmeric Pineapple Carrot Smoothie!

-All the ingredients in this quick and easy smoothie recipe.
-Check out the recipe card below for the full ingredient amounts and instructions.
+(Check out the recipe card below for the full ingredient amounts and instructions).

 I may have gotten a little upset by this.
 Not only did I lose a drink, but clean-up was not fun.
 But hey, look at the lovely deep orange colour of the smoothie.

 What’s in this smoothie?